新加坡华语资料库

 SAMPLE SENTENCE

-Within a short period of two weeks, Ah Long ran wild in the Pasir Ris Housing Estate, and conducted two acts of loanshark harassment.
-They splashed paint and scribbled “big character posters” (loanshark-related graffiti) on the walls, then sent their accomplices to splash gasoline and set fire to the houses, which alerted the Police and Civil Defence personnel to the scene.
-(Lianhe Zaobao,21/9/2018)
+Within just two weeks, Ah Long ran wild in Pasir Ris housing estate, committing two acts of loan shark harassment.
+They splashed paint and scrawled “big character posters” (loanshark-related graffiti) on the walls, then sent their accomplices to splash gasoline and set fire to the houses, which brought Police and Civil Defence personnel to the scene.
+(Lianhe Zaobao, 21/9/2018)

 其他地区用语